 At this phase the project content activities should be completed and all outputs delivered.
 The partnership takes care of the final administrative provisions before the funding is over.
 The project and the Programme reflect together on the results and lessons learned.
+The focus at project closure is on the objectives, results, impacts achieved and expenditures occurred in comparison to what has been proposed in the application phase and changes subsequently approved by the Programme.

 The project lifecycle formally ends with the closing date of the project, however the project outputs and results are intended to continue producing value, e.g. being used or enjoyed by the community.
 Depending on the nature of the outputs and results and of the users they are produced for, there should be different concrete measures taken during and after implementation.
-It is too late to address the transfer of project results and durability in the closing phase of the project.